-Each water heater contains at least one anode rod, which will slowly deplete while protecting the glass-lined tank from corrosion and prolonging the life of the water heater.
-Once the anode is depleted, the tank will start to corrode, eventually developing a leak.
-Certain water conditions will cause a reaction between this rod and the water.
+Each water heater contains at least one anode rod, which will slowly deplete (due to electrolysis) prolonging the life of the water heater by protecting the glass-lined tank from corrosion.
+Adverse water quality, hotter water temperatures, high hot water usage, hydronic heating devices, and water softening methods can increase the rate of anode rod depletion.
+Once the anode rod is depleted, the tank will start to corrode, eventually developing a leak.

+Certain water conditions will cause a reaction between the anode rod and the water.
 The most common complaint associated with the anode rod is a "rotten egg smell" produced from the presence of hydrogen sulfide gas dissolved in the water.

-Do not remove this rod permanently as it will void any warranties.
-The parts list includes a special anode that can be ordered if water odor or discoloration occurs.
-This rod may reduce but not eliminate water odor problems.
+IMPORTANT: Do not remove this rod permanently as it will void any warranties.
+A special anode rod may be available if water odor or discoloration occurs.

+NOTE: This rod may reduce but not eliminate water odor problems.
 The water supply system may require special filtration equipment from a water conditioning company to successfully eliminate all water odor problems.